A new joint major combines human cognition, neuroscience, and computer science.

 As human brains increasingly interact with technology that mimics their own capabilities, the need for students to understand both the science and engineering of intelligence continues to grow as well.
 At the same time, ongoing advances in these technologies are driving demand for a deeper understanding of how the brain works.

 In response, EECS and the Department of Brain and Cognitive Sciences (BCS) have teamed up to offer a new joint degree.
-Approved by the MIT faculty in April, the bachelor of science in computation and cognition (Course 6-9) is designed to help students explore how the brain produces intelligent behavior and how it can be replicated in machines.
-In May, the faculty also approved an associated master of engineering (MEng) degree.
+The bachelor of science in computation and cognition (Course 6-9), approved by the faculty in April 2019, is designed to help students explore how the brain produces intelligent behavior and how it can be replicated in machines.
+Launched in September 2019, the new major now enrolls about 40 students.

 “The 6-9 major fulfills a growing educational need at the intersection of cognitive science, neuroscience, and computer science,” says James DiCarlo, BCS department head and the Peter de Florez Professor of Neuroscience.
 “It is a forward-thinking step that embraces a dynamic new field of research that our faculty and students have shown great interest in.
 It’s an incredibly exciting time for students to be educated in the foundations of these efforts and to participate in shaping the future of the science and engineering of intelligence.”